brenosakaguti/rossman-sales-prediction/README.md

 ## Introduction
 Rossmann is a drug store chain in Europe operating thousands of stores throughout the continent.
 This project is based on a [competition](https://www.kaggle.com/competitions/rossmann-store-sales/overview) hosted on Kaggle that involved predicting sales figures six weeks in advance based on past performance.
 The competition has since ended, but the data will be used in the project as practice.
 ## The Project
 The project is composed of two jupyter notebook files, `rossmann_sales_prediction.ipynb` which contains the initial exploratory analysis and visualization of the data, and `rossmann_models.ipynb`, where we prepared the data for the machine learning models, trained them and used it to predict sales.
-Finally, the predicted data was sent back to Kaggle to be scored.
+Then, the predicted data was sent back to Kaggle to be scored.

+Finally, a [streamlit app](https://share.streamlit.io/brenosakaguti/rossmann-sales-prediction/main/web_app/streamlit_app.py) was made to assist in visualizing the sales prediction data.
 ### Data Exploration
 In the initial phase of the project, the data was analyzed to find the most relevant variables for the model, and to give a better understanding on how they affect the target metric, the sales figure.
 Hypotheses were formulated and tested, and graphs were plotted to visualize the relationships between the parameters.